Rahix/avr-hal/README.md

 Hardware Abstraction Layer for AVR microcontrollers and common boards (for example Arduino).
 Based on the [`avr-device`](https://github.com/Rahix/avr-device) crate.

 ## Quickstart
 You need a nightly Rust compiler for compiling Rust code for AVR.
-The correct version will be installed automatically due to the `rust-toolchain.toml` file.
+The correct version will be installed automatically thanks to the `rust-toolchain.toml` file.

 Install dependencies: